Naomi R Latorraca, PhD

 • PhD, Biophysics, Stanford University

-• BA, Molecular Biology and History, University of Pittsburgh
+• BA, History, University of Pittsburgh

 • Fellowship: University of California, Berkeley